google/uis-rnn/README.md

 (in speaker diarization, this means they are the same speakers across utterances).

+The reason we concatenate all training sequences is that, we will be resampling and *block-wise* shuffling the training data as a **data augmentation** process, such that we result in a robust model even when there is insufficient number of training sequences.

 The definitions of the args are described in `model/arguments.py`.
 See `training_parser`.